tobbik/lua-t/docs/Loop.rst

 ``Loop l = Loop( int n )       [__call]``
   Creates ``Loop l`` instance.
 The parameter ``int n`` describes how many descriptors can be handled in the event loop.
-After adding that number of descriptors to the event loop will return false.
+Adding descriptors with a higher number than ``int n`` to the loop will return false.  the minimum value for ``int n`` is 4.
+This is for reasons of effciency and simplicity.
 There are no limits, beyond memory and CPU performance, to adding Timers.

+``Loop l = Loop( bool x )       [__call]``
+  Creates ``Loop l`` instance.
+The parameter ``bool x`` determines for automatic or semi-automatic handling of descriptor slots.
+If ``x==false`` the loop willl add slots to it's capacity as needed but it will not automatically decrease it.
+If ``x==true`` the loop wikk full automatically handle adding AND removing slots but that may have impatcs on memory thrashing and/or performance of the loop.

 Instance Members
 ----------------